 What You Can Do at Home for Pink Eye

-If you wear contact lenses, you should stop wearing them while you have pink eye.
+- Stop wearing contact lenses.
 Use a new pair when you go back to wearing your contacts.
 Your old contacts are likely infected and could get you sick again if you wear them again.

-You should also stop wearing eye makeup while you have an infection.
+- Stop wearing eye makeup.
 Throw out your old eye makeup and get new makeup once your eyes are healthy.

 If one or both of your eyes are red and uncomfortable, it could be allergic pink eye, viral pink eye or bacterial pink eye.
 Sometimes it's easy to figure out what kind of pink eye you have and other times only a doctor can tell what's causing the problem.